Coded-Alchemy/Drone_Demo/README.md

 - If things are left running for a while, the app wont be able to reconnect because the port will still be in use.

+- The map needs to be scrolled if the drone moves out of view.

 - exception messages are not surfaced to the user yet.

-- The app currently wont recover from weird drone states.
+- Some voice commands work better than others due to what gets recognized/accent, etc...

 ---